Transportability without Graphs: A Bayesian Approach to Identifying s-Admissible Backdoor Sets: Method

-\textbf{Estimating $P(H_{\vars Z}|D_o^*)$}.
-This quantifies the probability that $\vars Z$ is an s-admissible backdoor set, given only the target observational data $D_o^*$.
+\textbf{Estimating $P( H_{\vars Z}|D_o^*)$}.
+This quantifies the probability that $\vars Z$ is an sABS, given only the target observational data $D_o^*$.
 This can be viewed as a prior for \hz given just the target observational data.
-One approach for computing this probability is by reasoning on the space of possible causal graphs, which has been employed for testing conditional independencies \citep{claassen2012bayesian} and for ranking adjustment sets \citep{triantafillou_causal_2021}.
-However, in our case, the observational data do not carry enough information for the hypothesis \hz.
-Even if we could uniquely identify, using independence constraints or causal discovery methods, that a set is a backdoor set in $\Pi^*$, observational data from a single domain do not carry enough information for the selection diagram, and cannot be used to assess whether $\vars Z$ is s-admissible.
-Moreover, the relative effect of $P(h_{\vars Z}|D_o^*)$ on Eq. \ref{eq:hzt} is small, as it remains constant regardless of the size of the experimental data.
+In our case, the observational data do not carry enough information for the hypothesis \hz, since observational data from a single domain cannot be used to determine whether $\vars Z$ is s-admissible.
 For this reason, we use the uninformative distribution $P(h_{\vars Z}|D_o^*) = P(\neg h_{\vars Z}|D_o^*)=0.5$, indicating that, given only observational data in the target domain, each set is plausibly an sABS.
-An ablation study for the effect of this prior on the method, included in the supplementary material, shows that it has a negligible effect even for very small experimental data samples, and decreases rapidly with increasing experimental sample size.
+The relative effect of $P(H_{\vars Z}|D_o^*)$ on Eq. \ref{eq:hzt} is small, as it remains constant regardless of the size of the experimental data.
+An ablation study showing that this effect is negligible even for small experimental sample sizes can be found in the Supplementary.
+A similar result was shown in \citep{pmlr-v206-triantafillou23a}.

-\textbf{Estimating $P(D_e|h_{\vars Z},D_o^*)$, $P(D_e|\neg h_{\vars Z},D_o^*)$.} This represents how likely the source experimental data are, given the target observational data, and the fact that \vars Z is (not) an sABS.
-Under $h_{\vars Z}$, $P(Y|do(X), \vars Z, \vars s) = P(Y|X,\vars Z, \vars s^*)$, hence, the source experimental and target observational distributions are the same.
+\textbf{Estimating $P(D_e|D_o^*, H_{\vars Z})$} This represents how likely the source experimental data are, given the target observational data, and the fact that \vars Z is (not) an sABS.
+Under $h_{\vars Z}$, $P(Y|do(X), \vars Z, \vars s)=P(Y|X,\vars Z, \vars s^*)$, hence, the source experimental and target observational distributions are the same.
 Let $\theta_e, \theta_o^*$ denote the parameters of the conditional distributions $P(Y|do(X), \vars Z, \vars s), P(Y|X,\vars Z, \vars s^*)$, respectively. $P(D_e|D_o^*,\hz)$ can be computed as the marginal likelihood of a model predicting the post-intervention $Y$ in the source domain, using observational data as a prior, under the two competing values of \hz: